anaxite/tgdp-asciidoc-templates/CONTRIBUTING.md

 - **Searching for guides, books, blog posts, conference presentations, or videos about best practices.** Search the Internet to find advice, tips, or expert research about how to create that type of document.
 Consider posting in a forum for resource ideas.
 For example, asking for helpful guides or insights on a community forum like the Write the Docs Slack workspace could be beneficial.
 Be mindful of, and respect copyright terms of source material.
 Do not plagiarize and offer attribution where appropriate.
 - **Reaching out to experts.** When you find people you admire, who have researched your topic already, try reaching out to them.
 They often have a “how to contact me” webpage.
 Ask if they’d be okay with their material being used.
 (They might need to republish under a different copyright.)
 Invite them to participate in the template working group.
 They might even be prepared to lead it.
 If you feel shy about reaching out yourself, your template mentor or senior Good Docs Project member might offer to help.
 - **Collaborating with others in a working group.** Work with your template writing working groups to discuss research ideas and findings.

+## Draft the template deliverables

+After you conclude your research, you create drafts of your template file deliverables in Google Docs.
+See the [Template deliverables](template-deliverables.md) for more detailed information about each template deliverable.

+You can also look at examples of other templates in the repository to see examples of each template file.
+Be aware that some templates might be missing some files.

+Your working group will help you as you are working on drafting your templates.
+At writer's workshop meetings, you can workshop your template by asking for advice or asking questions to get clarification about your template project and content type.

+When your draft is in a good place, contact your working group lead to schedule a community review.

 ## Get feedback on drafts from the community